Kauai Helicopter Tour with Kids: Is It Worth It and Is It Safe?

 Jack Harter Helicopters

-The oldest helicopter tour operator on Kauai (running since 1962).
-Owns the original 'doors off' license and operates both doors-on and doors-off tours.
+The oldest operator on Kauai, running since 1962.
+They own the original doors-off license and run both.
 Pilots are owners or career employees, not transients.
-Their safety culture is well known.
-This is the operator we have personally used with our kids.
+Strong safety culture.
+This is who we have personally flown with our boys.

 Mauna Loa Helicopter Tours

 Smaller, family-run, doors-off only with the MD500.
-They cap kids at 11+ for the doors-off and have a strong reputation for narrating thoughtfully.
-If you want a more intimate flight and your kids are old enough, this is a strong pick.
+Cap at 11+ for doors-off.
+Reputation for thoughtful narration.
+If you want a more intimate flight and your kids are old enough, strong pick.

 Blue Hawaiian Helicopters

-Larger fleet, multi-island operator (also runs Big Island and Maui tours).
-Generally newer EcoStar helicopters, doors-on.
-Good safety record, more polished customer experience, slightly higher prices.
+Bigger fleet, multi-island operator (also Big Island and Maui).
+Newer EcoStar helicopters, doors-on.
+Good safety record, polished customer experience, slightly higher price.

 Sunshine Helicopters

 Comparable to Blue Hawaiian.
-Six-passenger doors-on flights.
-They run a more 'cruise ship' style operation but the equipment is solid.
+Six-passenger doors-on.
+More cruise-ship style operation, but the equipment is solid.

 What about Safety?

-Helicopter tourism in Hawaii has had high-profile crashes, including a tragic Kauai accident in 2019.
-The FAA has tightened weather and equipment regulations in response, and reputable operators take it seriously.
-Things you should personally check before you book:
+Helicopter tourism in Hawaii has had high-profile crashes, including a Kauai accident in 2019 that killed seven.
+The FAA tightened weather and equipment rules after, and reputable operators take it seriously.
+Things to personally check before booking:

-• Is the operator FAA Part 135 certified?
-All commercial passenger operators must be, but make sure.
+- Is the operator FAA Part 135 certified?
+All commercial passenger operators must be.
+Confirm.

-• Are passengers required to wear shoulder harnesses?
-Anyone who lets you fly in a lap belt only is cutting corners.
+- Are passengers required to wear shoulder harnesses?
+If they let you fly in a lap belt only, walk away.

-• Does the helicopter have crash-resistant fuel tanks?
-Newer aircraft do; older ones may not.
+- Crash-resistant fuel tanks?
+Newer aircraft have them.
 Reputable operators upgraded fleet-wide after recent NTSB recommendations.

-• Does the operator require a 'no-go' weather threshold?
-A pilot who refuses to fly into a marginal forecast is a pilot you want.
+- Does the operator have a no-go weather threshold?
+A pilot who refuses to fly into a marginal forecast is the pilot you want.

-One more rule: if your operator's pilot delays the flight or cancels it for weather, do not push back.
+One more rule and I'm not even kidding: if your pilot delays or cancels for weather, do not push back.
 Reschedule or take the refund.
-The Napali Coast will be there tomorrow.
+Napali will be there tomorrow.
+VOG and trades shift fast over here, and a pilot calling it off is the pilot keeping you alive.

 What to Pack and Wear

-• Closed-toe shoes, no sandals (most operators require this)
+- Closed-toe shoes, no sandals.
+Most operators require it.

-• Long pants or shorts that stay put.
-Skirts and loose fabrics are not ideal in any helicopter.
+- Long pants or shorts that stay put.
+Skirts and loose fabrics are not it.

-• A light jacket for kids prone to getting cold.
-The cabin is cool at altitude.
+- A light jacket for kids who get cold.
+Cabin gets cool at altitude.

-• Compact binoculars for kids.
-The headset will be on, but kids can lift binoculars to their eyes between announcements.
+- Compact binoculars for kids.
+Headsets stay on, but kids can lift binos between announcements.

-• Noise-cancelling headphones for after the tour, when ears are tired
+- Noise-cancelling headphones for after the tour, when ears are fried.

-• An anti-nausea kid Dramamine 30 minutes before flight if your child is a known motion-sickness kid.
-Helicopter motion is different from car or boat; a previously-fine kid can suddenly turn green.
+- Kid Dramamine 30 minutes before flight if you've got a known motion-sick kid.
+Helicopter motion is not car or boat motion.
+A previously-fine kid can suddenly turn green.

 Skip the GoPro and let the kids actually look out the window.
-They are 7 and they are flying.
+They are 7.
+They are flying.
 Be present.

 Where to Fly From

-Most tours leave from Lihue Airport on the south side of Kauai.
-A few operators (including Jack Harter) also have a heliport in Hanapepe.
-Lihue is more convenient if you are staying in Poipu, Lihue, or the south shore.
-Hanapepe is closer to Waimea Canyon and shaves about 10 minutes off your flight time over the canyon.
-Either is fine.
+Most tours leave Lihue Airport on the south side.
+A few operators (Jack Harter included) also fly from a Hanapepe heliport.
+Lihue is more convenient if you're in Poipu, Lihue, or anywhere south.
+Hanapepe is closer to Waimea Canyon and shaves about 10 minutes off the canyon portion of your flight.
+Either works.

 What It Costs

-Expect $300 to $400 per person for a 50 to 60-minute flight.
-Doors-off costs more (around $400 to $500).
-There are sometimes deals on Groupon or off-season specials.
+Plan on $300 to $400 per person for a 50 to 60-minute flight.
+Doors-off runs higher, around $400 to $500.
+Sometimes there are off-season specials.
 Beware of operators substantially cheaper than the rest.
 The reason is usually older equipment.

 What to Tell Your Kid Before You Go

-Show them YouTube videos of helicopter takeoffs and landings.
-Explain that the headset is required and they will hear the pilot through it.
-Remind them that it will be loud and that their ears might pop in the elevation changes (have gum or fruit snacks ready).
-Tell them they can take pictures but the windows do not open and they should not lean against doors.
-If your kid has any anxiety about heights or small enclosed spaces, talk it through honestly.
-There is no shame in skipping this and doing the boat instead.
+Show them YouTube videos of takeoffs and landings the night before.
+Explain that the headset stays on and they'll hear the pilot through it.
+Warn them it'll be loud and ears might pop with altitude (have gum or fruit snacks ready).
+They can take pictures, but the windows don't open and they don't lean on the doors.
+If your kid has any anxiety about heights or small spaces, talk it through honestly.
+There is zero shame in skipping this and doing the boat instead.
+My friend Sis Lehua's kid sat one out and was happier for it.

 The Catamaran Alternative

-If your kid is too young for the helicopter or you cannot stomach the cost, do the Napali Coast catamaran cruise.
-Captain Andy's, Holo Holo, and Capt Don's all run half-day catamaran tours along the Napali Coast with sea caves, dolphins, and a snorkel stop.
+If your kid is too young or the cost makes you wince, do the Napali Coast catamaran.
+Captain Andy's, Holo Holo, and Capt Don's all run half-day catamaran tours along Napali with sea caves, dolphins, and a snorkel stop.
 Kids as young as 3 can go.
-You see the same coastline from a different angle, you get more time to actually look, and you swim.
-We have done both.
-The kids loved both.
-The catamaran is more 'fun day with the family' and the helicopter is more 'I will remember this for the rest of my life.'
+You see the same coastline from a different angle, you get more time to look, and you swim.
+We've done both.
+The boys loved both.
+The catamaran is a fun day with the family.
+The helicopter is a memory they'll carry the rest of their lives.

 Bring